Choosing a Child Care Center? Here’s What to Think About

 “It links the entire child’s development to the intentional lesson plan that’s individualized for the child,” Witmer said.

-For more information — including how to visit a center and apply — visit MELC’s website.
+MELC’s Wynnewood Center is now enrolling for the 2019-2020 school year.
+For more information — including how to visit a center and apply — visit MELC’s website or call 610-658-8601.